curiosity81/T-1000/README.md

 If the first point applies to you, that is you already own an hardware wallet, then you can stop reading here.
 The second point can clearly be a waste of energy, hardware and space, especially, if the second computer does not consist of specific hardware.
 This is where project T-1000 comes into play:

-Project T-1000 stands for "project Trezer0-1000", a simple open source and raspberry pi zero based Trezor alternative, small enough to fit into a pocket.
+T-1000 stands for **Trezer0-1000**, a simple open source and raspberry pi zero based Trezor alternative, small enough to fit into a pocket.

 Why using a rasperry pi zero?

-0. It is small and has roughly the size of an usb-stick.
+1. It is small and has roughly the size of an usb-stick.
-1. It is cheap and only costs around 5$.
+2. It is cheap and only costs around 5$.
-2. It is a stand-alone computer and thus, as flexible as possible with respect to software and additional hardware.
+3. It is a stand-alone computer and thus, as flexible as possible with respect to software and additional hardware.
-3. Energy for the device and control over the device are provided via the same usb-connection.
+4. Energy for the device and control over the device are provided via the same usb-connection.

 ## Material
-0. Ubuntu 16.04.03 LTS
+1. Ubuntu 16.04.03 LTS
-1. Raspberry pi zero
+2. Raspberry pi zero
-2. Micro sd card
+3. Micro sd card
-3. Usb cable
+4. Usb cable
-4. Time
+5. Time
-5. 3D-printer (optional)
+6. 3D-printer (optional)

 ## Methods